Sir Henry Wilson, 1st Baronet: 1913

-Wilson's support for conscription made him friendly with Leo Amery, Arthur Lee, Charlie Hunter, Earl Percy, (Lord) Simon Lovat, Garvin of The Observer, Gwynne of The Morning Post and F.S Oliver, owner of the Department Store Debenham and Freebody.
-Wilson briefed Oliver and Lovat, who were active in the National Service League.
+Wilson's support for conscription made him friendly with Leo Amery, Arthur Lee, Charlie Hunter, Earl Percy, Simon Fraser, 14th Lord Lovat, James Louis Garvin of The Observer, Howell Arthur Gwynne of The Morning Post and F. S. Oliver, owner of the Department Store Debenham and Freebody.
 In December 1912 Wilson cooperated with Gwynne and Oliver in a campaign to destroy the Territorial Force.

-In the spring of 1913 Roberts, after previous urging by Lovat, arranged a reconciliation between Repington and Wilson.
-Repington wrote a letter to The Times in June 1913, demanding to know why Wilson was not playing a more prominent role in the CID "Invasion Inquiry" (debates of 1913–14 as to whether some British regular divisions should be retained at home to defeat a potential invasion).
+In the spring of 1913 Roberts arranged a reconciliation between Repington and Wilson.
+Repington wrote a letter to The Times in June 1913, demanding to know why Wilson was not playing a more prominent role in the debates of 1913–14 as to whether some British regular divisions should be retained at home to defeat a potential invasion.
 In May 1913 Wilson suggested that Earl Percy write an article against the "voluntary principle" for the National Review and helped him write it.
 He was also drafting pro-conscription speeches for Lord Roberts.
-Although Roberts was not a "whole hogger" – he favoured conscription only for home defence, not a full-scale conscript army on the continental model – Wilson advised other campaigners not to quarrel with him and risk losing his support.

-Wilson visited France seven times in 1913, including a visit in August with French and Grierson to observe French manoeuvres at Chalons, and Foch's XX Corps manoeuvres in September.
+Wilson visited France seven times in 1913, including a visit in August to observe French manoeuvres.
 Wilson spoke French fluently but not perfectly, and would sometimes revert into English for sensitive matters in order not to risk speaking inaccurately.